 Lastly, the information needed to fulfill the requirements to finally submit for the actual permit are Certificate of Liability Insurance, Liquor License (if you intend on serving alcohol), bond, and a notarized letter of the property owner’s consent.

 L&I Review and Permitting

 The last part of the process takes us to the Municipal Services Building at the Licenses and Inspections section of the concourse.
 If the L&I Sidewalk Application is complete with every preceding item approved, and all documentation is in hand the sidewalk café license can be obtained over the counter.

 Throughout this process, the city may send out inspectors to verify the site conditions, as well as to verify compliance.
 If you receive a violation, time may be of the essence.

-Given the current processes, the lack of standardization is a glaring issue for hundreds if not thousands of restaurant, bar and cafe owners across the city.
-Philadelphia is clearly benefiting from a renewed focus on beautification and greater culinary jewels in every neighborhood, simplifying the process will ensure continued success for all types of businesses in the city.
+Given the current processes, the lack of standardization is a glaring issue for hundreds if not thousands of restaurant, bar, and café owners across the city.
+As Philadelphia benefits from a renewed focus on beautification and greater culinary jewels in every neighborhood, simplifying the process will ensure continued success for all types of businesses in the city.

 - Extend the standards by which restaurant and cafes can operate in the Center City district to the entire city.

 - Draft a more encompassing form of the code that accounts for other major thoroughfares throughout the city, allowing for more outdoor seating in South Philly, The Northeast, Chestnut Hill, Mount Airy, Fishtown, Northern Liberties, and other neighborhoods.